-For better security, you can use valid SSL certificate to access Gateway.
-When you access the Gateway Web User interface, you receive a message about invalid certificate, but can still ignore and proceed to access.
+For better security, you can use valid SSL certificate to access the gateway.
+When you access the gateway Web User interface, you receive a message about invalid certificate, but can still ignore and proceed to access.

-Gateway web user interface runs on the Nginx web server and is shipped with OpsRamp self-signed SSL certificate by default.
+The gateway web user interface runs on the Nginx web server and is shipped with the self-signed SSL certificate by default.

 Because the certificate is issued to